neuralsrg/neuralsrg.github.io/_talks/2025-09-22-challenge.md

 ------
 To help the model learn more meaningful representations, we incorporated contrastive learning.

 We applied random masking to each user sequence twice, with a 30% probability of masking each interaction.
-These two augmented sequences were then processed as usual—through the sequential encoder and embedding pipeline.
+These two augmented sequences were then processed as usual -- through the sequential encoder and embedding pipeline.
 We treated the resulting pair of embeddings as positive examples and used a sampled softmax loss with in-batch negatives for training.
-The best part is—it actually worked.
 It significantly improved our offline metrics.

 Key ablation insights